dayglojesus/managedmac/index.md

 Managedmac is a module designed to make using Puppet to configure OS X simple.

-You don't even need to understand Puppet to use it.
+You don't need to understand Puppet to use it (though it helps).

 Once you've installed the components, all you need to do is create a configuration file and run Puppet.